 Cons of Expired Patents for Sale

-- If maintenance fees are ignored and not paid to the USPTO after the designated amount of time of four, eight, and 12 years, a utility patent will expire.
+- If maintenance fees are ignored and not paid to the USPTO after the designated amount of time of 4, 8, and 12 years, a utility patent will expire.

 - Old patents that have expired tend to attract legal situations and lawsuits.